TheLeoMag/Master-Thesis/README.md

 The repository is organized as follows:

 - **Pipeline**: Each jupyter-notebook in the directory should be run in the provided sequence for the pipeline to function correctly.
-- **Data**: Contains the trained model files as well as all supporting files created during the pipeline processing.
-All files in this folder should be placed directly in the project directory for the code to work without path modifications.
+- **Data** 🚧: Contains the trained model files as well as all supporting files created during the pipeline processing.
+All files in this folder should be placed directly in the project directory for the code to work without path modifications. *(TO DO)*
 - **Testing** 🚧: Contains the Jupyter notebooks used to test the hypotheses presented in the Master's thesis. *(TO DO)*
 -
 The original dataset used to execute the pipeline in the provided example is from: